adonisjs/v5_to_v6_upgrade_guide/content/docs/migrate_package.md

 # Migrate a package to v6

+If you are the maintainer of an AdonisJS package, this guide is definitely for you.
+We will try to cover the major changes that you need to make to your package to make it compatible with AdonisJS v6.

 ## Update Tooling

-Make sure to keep an eye on [`pkg-starter-kit`](https://github.com/adonisjs/pkg-starter-kit) repo for the tooling configuration as inspiration.
+Make sure to keep an eye on [`pkg-starter-kit`](https://github.com/adonisjs/pkg-starter-kit) repo for the tooling configuration as inspiration for the following steps.

 ### ESM

 Just add `type: module` to your `package.json`